 For more information on importing your pet to the UK or Germany, visit the U.S. Department of Agriculture below:

-Commercial flights are the most popular option for pet travel when available because there’s often more availability than the Patriot Express, it's less expensive than pet shippers, and it keeps your pet on your timeline.
-Military spouse Lesley shares her family's experience:
+Commercial flights are the most popular option for pet travel when available because there’s usually more availability than the Patriot Express, it's less expensive than pet shippers, and it keeps your pet on your timeline.

-“If you end up on a commercial flight, make sure to have the airline's official policy accessible, because many times, their own employees don't know it and will try to tell you that you can't fly with a pet.
+“If you end up on a commercial flight, have the airline's official policy accessible, because many times, their own employees don't know it and will try to tell you that you can't fly with a pet.
 We had to speak to three different managers checking in with Delta in Atlanta because they were convinced they don't fly any animals (they do).”

-Note: Be mindful of snub nose breeds such as boxers, bull dogs, and frenchies as they can only fly during certain months of the year (and sometimes not at all) due to heat embargoes and ground transportation.
+Note: Be mindful of snub nose breeds such as boxers, bulldogs, and frenchies as they can only fly during certain months of the year—and sometimes not at all—due to heat embargoes and ground transportation.
 Keep in mind that these breeds often cost more to ship as well.

-If you can’t secure the rotator or a commercial flight for your pet, or you simply don’t have the bandwidth to coordinate getting your pet overseas, some companies will do it for you.
-Take Allison, who moved from North Carolina to Oahu, for example:
+If you can’t secure a rotator or a commercial flight for your pet, or you simply don’t have the bandwidth to coordinate a PCS with pets overseas, some companies will do it for you.

 “We used Island Pet Movers who were hugely helpful in coordinating everything—it would have been way too much on our own.
-We ground shipped both of our dogs to LAX, then they flew cargo on a temp-controlled plane to the island.
-IPM handled pickup and paperwork and delivered to our door on base.
-Less than two years later, we had to do it in reverse, only we shipped them out ahead of us.
+We ground-shipped both of our dogs to LAX, then they flew cargo on a temp-controlled plane to the island.
+IPM handled the pickup and paperwork and delivered to our door on base.
+Less than two years later, we had to do it in reverse; only we shipped them out ahead of us.
 Luckily, my father-in-law was able to receive them in GA and keep them until we arrived a month later.
 Our out of pocket was nearly $10k for shipping on and back off island when all was said and done.”

 “These groups organize private jet flights facilitated by a broker, where one owner or designated individual accompanies the pet in the cabin from the U.S. to the U.K. The cost varies based on the number of people involved in each flight, but you can expect the price to range from $7,000 to $9,000.
-It’s expensive, but ideal for families traveling during extreme hot or cold months or for those with anxious pets who would not handle flying in cargo well like our dog.
+It’s expensive, but ideal for families traveling during extreme hot or cold months or for those with anxious pets who would not handle flying in cargo well, like our dog.
 This was the only option to have him join us in England.”

 Get more help for your PCS move from MilitaryByOwner: